Guelb Moghrein Mine

-Guelb Moghrein Mine is operated by Mauritanian Copper Mines S.A which is a subsidiary of First Quantum Minerals Ltd in Canada.
-Guelb Moghrein is located 4km to the west of Akjoujt town in the Inchiri region of Mauritania.
-Commercial production began in October 2006 and the current estimated mine life is 7 years.
+Guelb Moghrein Mine is a copper mine operated by Mauritanian Copper Mines S.A, a subsidiary of Canadian company First Quantum Minerals.
+It is located 4 km west of Akjoujt town in the Inchiri region of Mauritania.

-Mining is carried out in a single open pit using hydraulic excavators and mechanical drive haul trucks, approximately 1,800,000 tons of ore are mined every month to produce approximately 15,000 tons of copper concentrate per month at a grade of 23% copper with credits received for gold in the concentrate.
-In 2015 the Guelb Mine produced 45,001 tons of copper and 64,007 ounces of gold.
+Commercial production began in October 2006 and the current estimated mine life is to 2027.
 The mine has been forced to temporarily suspend operations in 2012 and 2014 due to protests and strikes.

+Mining is carried out in a single open pit using hydraulic excavators and mechanical drive haul trucks.

+With the quality of the remaining copper ore diminishing, in 2026 the company announced plans to alter production methods to increase yield of gold from the ore, and to recover gold from existing tailings.
+Operations are planned to continue until at least 2027.